-Note that (2.4) can be considered an alternative definition of matrix functions.
-It is surprisingly general, as it works also for infinite-dimensional operators that do not have a spectrum in the classical sense, and indeed it is popular in that setting.
+Cauchy's integral formula (2.5) can be considered an alternative definition of matrix functions.
+It is surprisingly general, as it works also for infinite-dimensional operators that do not have a spectrum in the classical sense, and indeed it is popular in operator theory.